Visa policy of Antigua and Barbuda

-Visitors to Antigua and Barbuda must obtain a visa from one of the Antigua and Barbuda diplomatic missions or in certain cases in United Kingdom diplomatic missions unless they come from one of the visa exempt countries.
+Visitors to Antigua and Barbuda must obtain an Electronic Entry Visa (EEV), unless they come from one of the visa exempt countries.

-Cruise ship visitors who would normally require a visa do not require one provided that they arrive in Antigua and Barbuda in the morning and depart the same evening.

 Visa policy map

 Visa exemption

-Holders of passports of the following 108 countries can visit Antigua and Barbuda without a visa:
+Holders of passports of the following countries can visit Antigua and Barbuda without a visa:

+Cruise ship visitors do not require a visa provided that they arrive in Antigua and Barbuda in the morning and depart the same evening.

-Holders of diplomatic or official passports issued to nationals of Haiti do not require a visa.
+Holders of diplomatic or official passports issued to nationals of Haiti & visa-exempt countries do not require a visa.

 Holders of a Laissez-Passer issued by the United Nations and the Caribbean Community (CARICOM) traveling on duty do not required a visa.

-Serbia and Antigua signed an visa waiver agreement on 11th of march 2023.
+Antigua and Barbuda signed a visa exemption agreement with Serbia in January 2023 and Rwanda in July 2025, but they have yet to be ratified.

 Electronic Entry Visa

 Visitors from countries that require a visa for Antigua and Barbuda can apply for an Electronic Entry Visa (EEV) online.
 Biometrics, if required, will be taken on arrival.